AlekaMelese/CIKM-conference/README.md

 # Hybrid PEFT+RAG for Clinical Discharge Summarization

-This repository contains the implementation for **"Explainable Structured Clinical Discharge Summarization: Reducing Hallucination via Hybrid PEFT and RAGG"**, submitted to CHIL 2026.
+This repository contains the implementation for **"Explainable Structured Clinical Discharge Summarization: Reducing Hallucination via Hybrid Fine-Tuning and RAG"**, submitted to CHIL 2026.

 ## Overview